wert-io/widget-initializer/README.md

 ### Adding event listeners

 If you want to listen to the [widget events](#events), you can use the `addEventListeners` method.
-Pass an object of listeners to add listeners, potentially rewriting an existing listeners of the same types:
+Pass an object of listeners to add listeners, potentially rewriting the existing listeners of the same type:

 ```
 wertWidget.addEventListeners({